 Australian entrepreneurs are popping up everywhere.
-While a lot of people first think about massive enterprises when talking about the economy of the country, or global economy for that matter, small companies, best freelance copywriter websites and startups are becoming a bigger and bigger share of the market by the hour.
+While a lot of people first think about massive enterprises when talking about the economy of the country, or global economy for that matter, small companies and startups are becoming a bigger and bigger share of the market by the hour.
 In fact, the Australian startup market is on a massive rise.
 This, however, doesn’t negate the fact that 9 out of 10 startups still end up in a failure.
 The reasons are different, yet, most of the time, it all comes down to the lack of proper guidance.
 Here are five simple tips that should be able to make up for this (at least partially).

 One of the greatest lies ever that are being told to entrepreneurs is that time (for some reason) works in their favour.
 This is just not true, and if you wait for too long before you launch, you’ll start from a disadvantageous position.
 This is why you need to focus on creating a minimum viable product and start working with it as soon as possible.
 You’ll improve along the way, and if you’re completely satisfied with a product upon the launch, you’ve waited for too long.

 If you have to put all your resources somewhere, it should probably be customer service.
 You don’t really need to have a perfect product in order to provide top-notch customer service.
 In fact, a fault in your product can give your customer service a chance to prove itself a lot sooner.
 Of course, in order for this dubious tactic to work, the mistake needs to be minor, and the service has to be flawless.
 Otherwise, they’ll just be annoyed and won’t come back.

 DON’T NEGLECT YOUR FLEET MANAGEMENT